sweattep/ancient_quotes/README.md

 >Our bodies ache during the day, and work is torture.
 Then at night our thoughts are troubled.
 It just doesn't make sense

 >You clothed me with skin and flesh, and knit me together with bones and sinews.

+>For pride is the beginning of sin, and he that hath it shall pour out abomination: and therefore the Lord brought upon them strange calamities, and overthrew them utterly.

+>He that hath small understanding, and feareth God, is better than one that hath much wisdom, and transgresseth the law of the most High.

+>Who shall praise the most High in the grave, instead of them which live and give thanks?